MURPH 2026

 No vest + great movement = Rx

-Vest + trash reps = not Rx
+Vest + trashy reps = not Rx

 (Choose greatness, friends.)